-Book Sale Scheduled First Church in Weymouth Yard Sale, Church Street, Weymouth, Saturday, June 2014
+Book Sale Scheduled First Church in Weymouth Yard Sale, Church Street, Weymouth, a Saturday in June 2014

-Book Sale Scheduled, Weymouth Senior Center, Saturday, November 23, 2013
+Book Sale Scheduled, Weymouth Senior Center, a Saturday in November 2014

 South Shore Historical Society, Inc.'s Cyber-Museum of Local History is open 24 hours a day, seven days a week, including holidays.
 There is no admission charge.
 Visit, look, read and enjoy.
 The South Shore Historical Society, Inc.'s Cyber-Museum Committee is constantly working to improve and add to the Cyber-Museum to enhance your enjoyment.

 Many of our galleries have sub-galleries.
 Don't miss them.

 The goal of our cyber-museum is to present images and data pertaining to the cities, towns and topics of interest to you, the visitor, and to the membership of South Shore Historical Society, Inc. In October 2010 we added a gallery of homefront World War II ephemera.
 In November 2010 we expanded the museum to include images of three dimensional artfacts in our galleries.

 Images and their accomanying text may be seen as a slide show.
 If you want to slow the progress of the slide show, go to the "full screen" box at the bottom right of your screen.
 Just above it an "options" link should appear.
 That options link allows you to slow the speed of the slide show.
 Right and left arrows will also enhance your enjoyment of the site.

 Maintenance of this cyber-museum is an ongoing learning activity of the South Shore Historical Society, Inc.'s membership.
 Don't expect it to work perfectly.